boothub-org/boothub-template-gradle-plugin/skeleton/template/instructions.md

 gradlew build
 ```

+The generated plugin provides a `{{taskName}}` task, which can be configured using the `{{pluginExtensionName}}` extension.

+The sample task implementation reads the value of an input property and writes it into the file specified by an output property.
+You should replace it with your own implementation.

-See the template documentation for more info.
+See the [template documentation](https://github.com/boothub-org/boothub-template-gradle-plugin/blob/master/README.md) for more info.